nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Batch Command

 This extension allows the editing of `Person` objects that have attributes matching a specific value.
 Since this matching requires the objects to already exist, only edit and delete operations can be performed.
 The command translates the `Person` objects matching the condition into a series of indexes and executes the specified command on them sequentially.
+The field of Batch Command parameters are checked in a defensive way that only one equal, start or end can be accepted.

 The sequence diagram is as follows:
 ![Input to Index](images/BatchCommandInputToIndexSequenceDiagram.png)